istio/istio.io/content/docs/concepts/traffic-management/index.md

 can use wildcards.

-Also, note that under `route`, which specifies the routing rule's configuration, and `destination:`, which specifies the routing rule's destination, `host: my-svc` specifies the destination's host.
+Also, note that under `route`, which specifies the routing rule's configuration, and `destination`, which specifies the routing rule's destination, `host: my-svc` specifies the destination's host.
 If you are running on Kubernetes, then `my-svc` is the name of a Kubernetes service.